codelabspro/unicorn-stack/README.md

-# Isometric
+# Unicorn Stack
-Isometric is a realtime SaaS written in Elixir, Phoenix, LiveView
+Unicorn Stack is a realtime SaaS written in Elixir, Phoenix, LiveView